sunitsivaraj/Cogent/README.md

 * Modify the DSL and the parameters until satisfactory results are obtained, thus developing the model in an iterative top down approach.<br/>

 ## Closing the platform ##
-The console section where we initially start the web application must be closed, this can be done as follows<br/>
+The console section where we initially start the web application must be closed to exit the platform, this can be done as follows<br/>

 ```sh
 > stop